Lochy2000/Lochy2000/README.md

 # 👋 Hey, I'm Lochlann

-**Frontend Developer | AI-Augmented Builder | Hackathon Enthusiast**
+**Developer | AI-Augmented Builder | Hackathon Enthusiast**
-Self-taught & Code Institute Grad | Passionate about automation & real-world tooling
+Study a MSC soft engineering at city of london Self-taught | Passionate about automation & real-world tooling
 Remote-ready · Based in London, UK
 Junior dev spitting out side projects, working on opensource projects and freelance jobs.

 The secrets in the sauce.